Reporting child abuse and neglect

 - your concerns

 All calls relating to concerns about the safety of a child are taken seriously and treated in confidence.
-It is up to you if you wish to give your name or not.
+It is up to you if you give your name.

 Social services will investigate your concerns and take suitable action to make sure that the child is protected.

 Child Protection disclosure arrangements

-If you have a genuine concern that someone with access to a particular child might be posing a risk to that child, you can approach the PSNI to ask if that person has a criminal record for sexual or violent offences.
+If you're concerned that someone with access to a child might be a risk to that child, you can apply to the police to ask if that person has a criminal record for sexual or violent offences.

-To make an application you will need to fully complete a form and bring it in person to a police station.
-A copy of the form can be downloaded from the PSNI website or can be obtained from any PSNI station.
+To apply, you need to complete a form and bring it in person to a police station.
+You can download the form from the PSNI's website or collect a form in any police station.

 At the police station, you must prove your identity with acceptable photographic identification such as:

 - an electoral ID card

 You might need to answer some questions and sign the declaration.